Chippenham: Roads

+The town is bypassed to the west by the A350, which links the M4 motorway with Chippenham and nearby towns to the south, such as Melksham, Westbury, Frome, Warminster and Trowbridge before entering Dorset where it terminates in Poole.
+The A4 national route crosses the southern part of the town, linking Chippenham to nearby Corsham, Calne and Bath.
+In November 2019, the government approved an eastern extension linking the A4 to the A350 north of Cepen Park.
+A link road bypassing the new Birds Marsh area to the north-east of the town opened in 2022.

+Buses

+Chippenham's bus services are operated by Stagecoach West, Faresaver and Coachstyle.
+Key routes include the 55 to Swindon, 231 to Bath, X34 to Trowbridge and Frome, 33 to Devizes, 44K to Kington St Michael and 99 to Malmesbury and Swindon.
+National Express coach services call at Chippenham to destinations including Bath, Heathrow Airport and London.

 Tourism

 Surrounding the town are a number of stone-built villages, including Lacock (National Trust), Biddestone, Bremhill, and Castle Combe.
 The great house and art treasures of Longleat, Bowood House, Lacock Abbey, Sheldon Manor and Corsham Court are within easy reach.
 Chippenham Museum and Heritage Centre is in the town centre and tells the story of the market town.

 Twinned towns

 Chippenham is twinned with La Flèche in France and Friedberg in Germany.